 Anita Andreis has been award-nominated for a Best Music Award at Pula Film Festival 2014 for her score “The Brave Adventures of a little Shoemaker” and has won three Best Music Awards for her scores, namely, for the animation movie „Guliver“ in 2010. on Croatian Festival of Animation Film and twice for score composed for the animation movie „Bobo“, in 2018 on 27h Days of Croatian Film and a Crystal Pine at the International Sound and Film Festival (ISFMF) in 2019.

 Music for Ballet and Theatre

 Andreis had the honour to compose music for a Croatian National Theatre in Zagreb for a ceremonial opening of its 150th season.
 Andreis’s music was interwoven with tunes by famous classical composers and poetry by the great Croatian poet of the 20th century Dobrisa Cesaric, for a ballet performance named “The Silence of my Murmur” by internationally recognised director and choreographer Leo Mujic.

-Over a career, her musical journey has expanded into a new territory of a singer-songwriter.
-Her new storytelling expression has been opened to the public with single releases „Little Spring Snow Leftovers“, premiered on Women of Substance podcast in 2015, followed by singles „Clever Trick“, „Your Pain is My Paint“ and „Soldier“, claiming high places at top lists and alternative music radio stations and finalist positions at UK and International Songwriting Contests.
+Over her career, her musical journey has expanded into a new territory of a singer-songwriter.
+Her new storytelling expression has been opened to the public with the single release „Little Spring Snow Leftovers“, which premiered on the Women of Substance podcast in 2015, followed by singles „Clever Trick“, „Your Pain is My Paint“ and „Soldier“, claiming high places at top lists and alternative music radio stations and finalist positions at UK and International Songwriting Contests.

 At the moment, she is working on a new EP inspired by her new-found stillness and joy in New Zealand.